Things to note about webshops

 Depending on the configuration, functions such as payment on collection can result in orphaned transactions if the user then does not collect these transactions.
 You can use the closing automation to handle such operations accordingly.

 Use automatic transaction completion for eSolutions...
-Further documentation:
+Further topics: